Rutter (nautical): History

 Among notable rutters is the Grand Routier, written by the French pilot Pierre Garcie, c.
 1483 and published in 1502–03, which focused on the shores of the Bay of Biscay and the English Channel, and its peculiarities.
 Translated into English as the Rutter of the Sea in 1528, it was reprinted many times, and remained the pre-eminent rutter used by English sailors for decades.

 Another frequently used rutter was the work Portolano by Pietro Coppo, published in Venice in 1528, which included a collection of sea charts and the description of Christopher Columbus's discovery of America.
 Coppo was among the last to consider North America an archipelago.

 Perhaps the most dramatic rutter was the 1595 Reysgheschrift by Dutch sailor Jan Huygen van Linschoten.
-Having sailed to the Asia aboard Portuguese ships, Linschoten publicized the sailing directions to the East Indies that had been assiduously kept secret by the Portuguese for nearly a century.
-The publication of Lischoten's rutter was an explosive sensation, and launched the race by a myriad of Dutch and English companies for the East Indies in its aftermath.
+Having sailed to Asia aboard Portuguese ships, Linschoten publicized the sailing directions (roteiros) to the East Indies that had been assiduously kept secret by the Portuguese for nearly a century.
+The publication of Linschoten's rutter was a sensation, and it launched the race by Dutch and English companies for the East Indies.